sentinel-hub/eo-learn/examples/land-cover-map/README.md

 ##### Requirements

 In order to run the example you'll need a Sentinel Hub account.
-You can get a trail version [here](https://www.sentinel-hub.com).
+You can get a trial version [here](https://www.sentinel-hub.com).

 __ Note: The full end-to-end LULC workflow is not yet shown in the example so make sure to check regularly for the updates. __